mrc-ide/individual/joss/paper.md

 of epidemics on networks taking advantage of R's C interface to preform most computations in C.
 However it doesn't support arbitrary waiting times, continuous or unbounded integer attributes for individuals, and has a highly structured API.
-The hybridModels package [@Fernando:2020] also implements network-structured CTMC models, but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to simulate transmission chains to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.
+The hybridModels package [@Fernando:2020] has similar capabilities but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to simulate transmission chains to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.